SBS PopAsia: Television

 The SBS PopAsia television show launched on 7 September 2011 on SBS, airing 8.30am to 10.30am (AEST) on Sundays.
 Growing popularity saw an additional episode was added on Mondays at 5pm.
-With the relaunch of the SBS Viceland (formerly SBS2) channel to focus on younger audiences, SBS PopAsia moved to the channel in 2013 and was broadcast every Sunday afternoon from 4 to 6pm, but was later changed to 9 to 11am.
+With the relaunch of the SBS2 channel to focus on younger audiences, SBS PopAsia moved to the channel in 2013 and was broadcast every Sunday afternoon from 4 to 6pm, but was later changed to 9 to 11am.
 The show aired its final episode on 8 July 2018.

 The show was rated PG and hence positioned the show as an accessible, family-friendly television programme.
 The previous weekend's episode could be accessed on the PopAsia website or on SBS on Demand for 7 days after the episode aired on television.

 Audience interaction

 The show debuted by displaying Tweets and Facebook messages at regular intervals throughout the show.
 However it was replaced by exclusively showing displays real-time audience tweets.